Last updated December 2020

 Winner: D3 (yes, even though All-Clad calls D5 "optimal for induction")

-Why: While both are induction compatible, D3 offers faster, more responsive performance.
+Why: Both lines are induction compatible, but D3 offers faster, more responsive heating.
 The extra layer of stainless in D5 slows down heating, effectively hobbling one of the greatest advantages of an induction cooktop.

 One of induction's best traits is how fast it heats.
-Why, in the name of all that is rational, would you want to slow it down??
-If you're concerned about evenness, just allow your pots and pans an adequate amount of pre-heating before adding cooking oil and/or food--no other modifications are needed.
+Why would you want to slow that down?
+If you're concerned about evenness, just allow your pots and pans an adequate amount of pre-heating before adding cooking oil and/or food.
+No other modifications--including more expensive cookware--are needed.

 Yes, the difference in performance between D3 and D5 is small, but if there's anywhere you would notice it, it's on an induction cooktop.

-It's true that the extra stainless may be more "forgiving," so if you're an inattentive or novice cook, you may burn less food with D5 than with D3.
+It's true that the extra layer of steel may be more "forgiving," so if you're an inattentive or novice cook, you may burn less food with D5 than with D3.
 But again, the difference is so small as to be hardly noticeable.
-And in our opinion, that does not make it a better option for induction or otherwise.
 If you know how to use your cookware and your cooktop, "forgiving" cookware should be a non-issue.
 The lightning fast heat of induction is a huge plus, and you shouldn't be looking for ways to slow it down.

-(Note: If you're interested in cookware that has been truly optimized for induction cooking, check out Demeyere Atlantis.
-Read our article All-Clad Vs. Demeyere to find out more.
-Some of the induction-capable features may surprise you.)
+(Note: If you're interested in cookware that has been optimized for induction cooking, check out Demeyere Atlantis.
+Read our article All-Clad Vs. Demeyere or our Demeyere review to find out more.
+Some of the induction features of Demeyere may surprise you.)

 D3 Vs. D5: Cost and Buying Options